Zebradil/rustotpony/README.md

 ### Other

 Grab an appropriate binary from [the latest release](https://github.com/Zebradil/rustotpony/releases/latest) and put it in a place of your choice.
-If you're on *nix system, don't forget to set proper permissions: `chmod +x totp`.
+If you're on the *nix system, don't forget to set proper permissions: `chmod +x totp`.

 ### Build manually